Donor Profile

 South Korea is a presidential representative democratic republic.
 Elections take place every four years to elect governors, metropolitan mayors, municipal mayors, and provincial and municipal legislatures.
 The Korean public directly elects the president for a single five-year term by plurality vote.
 There are two main parties represented in Korea’s National Assembly: the liberal DPK and the conservative PPP.

-Yoon Suk Yeol of PPP won the presidential election on March 9, 2022, and was inaugurated on May 10, 2022.
+Yoon Suk-yeol of PPP won the presidential election on March 9, 2022, and was inaugurated on May 10, 2022.
 His election focused on strengthening the global response system to infectious diseases, with the aim of making South Korea a vaccine powerhouse.
 The most recent general election held on April 10, 2024, shows that the DPK will secure around 180 seats to wield formidable legislative power in the 22nd National Assembly.
+Yoon was impeached following an attempt to institute martial law in December 2024 and suspended from duty.
+Prime Minister Han Duck-soo temporarily took over duties from Yoon during the subsequent deliberations.

-The executive and the legislative branches in South Korea are currently split between the conservative and liberal parties, so bills could face stalemates moving forward.
+The executive and the legislative branches in South Korea are currently split between the conservative and liberal parties, so bills could face stalemates or hurdles to adoption.

 As a result of the presidential election, South Korean ODA for gender equality could be at risk.
 Former conservative prosecutor Yoon considers himself an ‘anti-feminist’ and has called for the abolition of MOGEF.
 However, the issue of the abolition of MOGEF has been stalled as of 2024.